adobe/franklin-json-ingestion-service/README.md

 ### Deploying Franklin JSON Ingestion Service

 All commits to main that pass the testing will be deployed automatically.
 All commits to branches that will pass the testing will get commited as `/helix-services/service@ci<num>` and tagged with the CI build number.

+## Note on commit conventions
+It uses [semantic-release/commit-analyzer](https://github.com/semantic-release/commit-analyzer) to decide to release or not on main branch.
+If commit message starts with "chore" it will not detect other messages (i.e fix, feat etc..).
+So make sure to remove chore in the merge messages.